SYMPOSIUM: "Futures Uncertain: Contemporary Art in the Age of the Anthropocene"

 Thursday, November 8, 2018

 This multidisciplinary symposium explores questions relating to landscape, the environment, extractive economies, and science stories in contemporary art.
 Participants include internationally recognized artists, scholars in anthropology, art history, earth sciences, environmental studies, Native American studies, and Middle Eastern studies.

 Click here for a full schedule of events.

 Thursday's event will be held in Filene Auditorium, Moore Hall.
 A Q&A session will follow the presentation.

 Sammy Baloji, artist

 Jennifer Allora & Guillermo Calzadilla, artists

-Organized by the Department of Art History and the Hood Museum of Art, and made possible through support from the Associate Dean for the Faculty of the Arts and Humanities, the Andrew W. Mellon Endowment at the Hood Museum of Art, the Dartmouth Centers Forum, and the Leslie Center for Humanities.
-This program is part of the Forum’s 2018–19 theme: Envisioning the World We Want.
+Organized by the Department of Art History and the Hood Museum of Art, and made possible through support from the Associate Dean for the Faculty of the Arts and Humanities, the Andrew W. Mellon Endowment at the Hood Museum of Art, the Leslie Center for the Humanities, the Arthur L. Irving Institute for Energy and Society, and the Dartmouth Centers Forum.
+This program is part of the Forum’s 2018-19 theme: Envisioning the World We Want.